 cemetery – any place where more than one body has been buried, especially (but not necessarily) with grave markers.
 Different governmental agencies have slightly different criteria for what legally constitutes a cemetery.

-cenotaph – a grave where the body is not present; a memorial erected at a place where the body has not been interred.
-A cenotaph may look exactly like any other grave in terms of marker and inscription.
+cenotaph – a memorial where the body is not present; a memorial erected at a place where the body has not been interred.
+A cenotaph may look exactly like a grave in terms of marker and inscription.
 Cenotaphs often commemorate the deaths of those lost at sea, in war, or by some other means where recovery or transportation of a body would be difficult.

 centerpiece – a sculpture or other monument, usually in the middle of a cemetery, commemorating no one in particular, but for the benefit of all buried there.
 Centerpieces usually are religious and are quite prominent in many Catholic traditions, as with the ornate crucifixion scenes of French-Canadian cemeteries and the large crosses of Mexican cemeteries.

 coffin – a box for holding a body at burial, made of wood, metal or concrete